 Documents are constructed of sections, where a key part of each section is the narrative.
 The narratives are stitched together to form the overall text of the document.
 Many document sections will correspond neatly to resources that are already defined - List, DiagnosticReport, FamilyMemberHistory, etc. However, oddly enough, alignment with FHIR resources isn't always top of mind when clinicians and others design documents and some sections won't neatly align with the boundaries of resources.
 Sometimes there's simply a need for a place where a document author can say "stuff" without any particular constraints on what they may choose to talk about.
 Basic is intended to provide a mechanism to handle those circumstances.

-Where-ever possible, the "standard" FHIR resources should be used, even for narrative-only content.
+Wherever possible, the "standard" FHIR resources should be used, even for narrative-only content.
 That's because subsequent revisions of the narrative-only content might choose to encode pieces or even all of the narrative content.
 Encoding can occur with "Basic" as well.
 Extensions can point to other resources (contained or stand-alone) that fully encode pieces of the free-form narrative found in the Basic resource.
 If no appropriate other resource exists for the meaning of the content, extensions can also be used.

 Best practices for using 'Basic'